raifdmueller/docToolchain/LLM.md

    - PlantUML: For UML and other diagrams in text format
    - Mermaid: For flowcharts, sequence diagrams, etc.
    - Graphviz: For more complex graph visualizations
+   - Kroki: For generating diagrams from various formats using remote service

 2. **Tool exports**:
    - Enterprise Architect: Using `exportEA`